Mahmud Barzanji: Strivings for an independent Kurdish state

-Power and revolts

 Mahmud was a very ambitious Kurdish national leader and promoted the idea of Kurds controlling their own state and gaining independence from the British.
 As Charles Tripp relates, the British appointed him governor of Sulaimaniah in southern Kurdistan as a way of gaining an indirect rule in this region.
 The British wanted this indirect rule with the popular Mahmud at the helm, which they believed would give them a face and a leader to control and calm the region.
 However, with a little taste of power, Mahmud had ambitions for more for himself and for the Kurdish people.
 He was declared "King of Kurdistan" and claimed to be the ruler of all Kurds, but the opinion of Mahmud among Kurds was mixed because he was becoming too powerful and ambitious for some.

-Mahmud hoped to create Kurdistan and initially the British allowed Mahmud to pursue has ambitions because he was bringing the region and people together under indirect British control.
+Mahmud hoped to create Kurdistan and initially the British allowed Mahmud to pursue his ambitions because he was bringing the region and people together under indirect British control.
 However, by 1920 Mahmud, to British displeasure, was using his power against the British by arresting British officials in the Kurd region and starting uprisings against the British.
 As historian Kevin McKierman writes, "The rebellion lasted until Mahmud was wounded in combat, which occurred on the road between Kirkuk and Sulaimaniah.
-Captured by British forces, he was sentenced to death but later imprisoned in a British fort in India."
+Captured by British forces, he was sentenced to death but later imprisoned in a British fort in Lahore."
 Mahmud remained in India until 1922.